-Sean is a highly regarded transactional IP lawyer.
-He is ranked as a ‘Notable Practitioner’ in Chambers & Partners (2015) which said that clients have reported that “I was very impressed by the high standard of the work undertaken, applying experience from other transactions and using a very clear, approachable communication style.” and “They’re always on-the-ball and know their stuff.”
-In Chambers & Partners (2014), it was reported that clients observed that Sean “very quickly understands the strategy and detail in a very complex contract, and uses his extremely good communication skills to make constructive comments for discussion.”
+Sean is a highly regarded IP lawyer.
+He is ranked as a ‘Notable Practitioner’ in Chambers & Partners (2015) which reported clients saying that “I was very impressed by the high standard of the work undertaken, applying experience from other transactions and using a very clear, approachable communication style.” and “They’re always on-the-ball and know their stuff.”
+In Chambers & Partners (2014), clients observed that Sean “very quickly understands the strategy and detail in a very complex contract, and uses his extremely good communication skills to make constructive comments for discussion.”
 Other sources noted that he “is extremely commercially astute, dedicated to his clients and a pleasure to work with.
 He explains complex issues in a coherent and concise way, and is able to offer high-level advice in a cost-effective manner.”

-Sean and his team receive praise in The Legal 500 (2016) as researchers comment: “Boutique firm Mewburn Ellis LLP excels in the life sciences, nano-material, chemical engineering and university technology transfer arenas.
-Sean Jauss heads the practice”.
-Sean and the Legal Services team have once again been recognised in the 2017 edition of The Legal 500 as ‘particularly strong in the life sciences space, advising universities as well as spin-out and start-up companies on managing portfolios that cover major blockbuster drugs.’
+Sean and his team receive praise in The Legal 500 (2016) as researchers comment: “Boutique firm Mewburn Ellis LLP excels in the life sciences, nano-material, chemical engineering and university technology transfer arenas”.
+Sean and the Legal Services team have once again been recognised in the 2017 edition of The Legal 500 as “particularly strong in the life sciences space, advising universities as well as spin-out and start-up companies on managing portfolios that cover major blockbuster drugs.”

 Sean’s clients appreciate his talent for “explaining complicated concepts with clarity and concision”. – Chambers & Partners 2016.
 In Chambers & Partners 2018 Sean is recognised for his work advising on all facets of prosecution, licensing and litigation.
 One client says: “He explains complex ideas in a way that’s easy to understand, he identifies areas of risk and he is a real pleasure to work with.”